dhoer/chef-selenium/README.md

 - windows
 - nssm - Required by Windows services only (e.g. Hub and HtmlUnit running in background)
 - macosx_autologin - Required by Mac OS X GUI services
-- safari -  Required by safaridriver
-- macosx_gui_login - Required by safaridriver

 ## Usage